~ The best wines are the ones we drink with friends ~

 The famous fortified sweet wine from the Duoro Valley of Portugal.
 Port, a blended wine, is made with up to five red grape varieties: Tinta Barroca, Tinta Roriz, Tinto Cão, Touriga Francesa, and the most highly regarded: Touriga Nacional.
 All Port can be divided into two main categories: wood-aged Ports and bottle-aged Ports.
 Predominantly wood-aged Ports are ready to drink right after they’re bottled and shipped.
 They should be consumed within a year and a half to two years after bottling.
 These Ports do not need to be decanted.
 Predominantly bottle-aged Ports, on the other hand, start out in barrels for a brief period of time but then mature and age for a longer, and sometimes very long, period inside a bottle.
 As a result these Ports usually throw a sediment.
 Vintage Port, for example, always needs to be decanted.
 Port-style wines are also made in California from a variety of grapes including zinfandel, petite sirah, and cabernet sauvignon.

 The renowned white grape of Germany, Austria and the Alsace region of France, though it is also popular in Washington state, New York state, and certain parts of California and Australia.
-The grape loves to grow in cold climates and when it does, it can exhibit exquisite delicacy and elegance with light peachy/minerally flavors.
+The grape loves to grow in cold climates and when it does, it can exhibit exquisite delicacy and elegance with crisp, clean flavors of green apple, pear, lime and light peachy/minerally flavors.

 A pink wine which can be made from any number of red grape varieties.
 In southern France where rosés are extremely popular, rosés are often made from grenache.
 Rosés can be made in numerous ways, the most common of which is simply to draw the wine off the red grape skins before the skins have fully tinted the wine red.
-Rosé wines, like white wines, taste best served chilled.
+Rosé wines, like white wines, are crisp and taste best served chilled on a hot day.

 The famous white grape of the Sancerre region of France as well as New Zealand.
-Sauvignon blanc also grows in Bordeaux (where it is usually blended with semillon), South Africa, and in California and Washington state.
-Its wonderfully wild, untamed flavors are often reminiscent of grass, herbs, green tea and limes, often overlaid with a smokiness.
+Sauvignon blanc also grows in Bordeaux, South Africa, and in California and Washington state.
+Its wonderfully wild, untamed flavors are often reminiscent of grass, herbs, green tea and limes.
 In California, sauvignon blanc can also take on green fig and white melon flavors.

 The famous fortified wine from the Jerez region of southern Spain.
 Sherry is made by an extremely complex method of fractional blending called the solera system.
 The grape variety used is principally Palomino, though small amounts of Pedro Ximenez may also be included.
 Like Champagne and Port, Sherry is made in a variety of styles and at a variety of sweetness levels.
 From driest and lightest to sweetest and fullest, the styles of Sherry include manzanilla, fino, amontillado, palo cortado, oloroso, and cream Sherry.
 The unique flavor of all of these styles is due in part to the fact that the wine is partially intentionally oxidized (exposed to oxygen).
 Sherry-style wines are also made in California though they usually do not go through a solera system and most are sweet.